A Burning Issue

 Bushfire risk is part of the Australian landscape.
 However, extreme fire weather danger has increased since the 1970s.
 The risk of severe bushfires will continue to increase due to climate change, the result of increasing temperatures, more frequent, intense and prolonged heatwaves, and declining rainfall.

 The Greens believe preservation of human life is paramount.
 We must protect human life and preserve our built and natural assets.
 A well-resourced emergency services sector is an essential asset for a safer, more secure community.

 The Greens will:

-Improve early-warning systems, including SMS and telephone alerts to residents in affected areas;
+- Improve early-warning systems, including SMS and telephone alerts to residents in affected areas; and

 Additionally, the increasing severity of bushfire seasons highlights the need to tackle climate change.
 The Greens see reducing our greenhouse gas emissions as a responsibility that can’t be ignored.